-While heat pumps are an excellent home comfort solution for homeowners here in the Cleveland area, they do require a reasonable amount of professional maintenance and occasional troubleshooting.
+While heat pumps are an excellent home comfort solution for homeowners here in the Cleveland area, they do require a reasonable amount of professional maintenance and the occasional troubleshooting.

 Improper installation, leaking ducts and neglected maintenance can lead to low airflow and other problems, as Energy Star has noted.
 Performance can be compromised if the home’s heat pump airflow dips below 350 cfm (cubic feet per minute) per ton.
 Ideally, there should be 400 to 500 cfm per ton of heat pump capacity.